-From the architect.
+Text description provided by the architects.
 Working on a non visible project but not an invisible one, hidden, down in an underground passage, a cellar, an antechamber, or even in a cave.

 We simply don't know.